-- (2) Mineral resources are prepared in accordance with CIM Definition Standards (CIM, 2014) and the CIM Estimation of Mineral Resources and Mineral Reserves Best Practice Guidelines (CIM, 2019). - (3) Mineral resources are constrained by: an open pit shell at a cut-off grade of 0.5% Cu, with an average pit slope of 43 degrees; and underground mining shapes with a cut-off grade of 1.79% Cu.
-The cut-off grades include the considerations of a \$4.05/lb Cu price, process recovery of 87.2%, open pit mining costs of \$3.21/t mined, underground mining cost of \$73.62/t mined, process cost of \$19.14/t processed, G&A cost of \$4.14/t processed, treatment, refining, sales cost of \$0.73/lb Cu in concentrate, road use cost of \$8.04/t processed, 2% NSR royalty. - (4) Figures may not sum due to rounding.
+- (2) Mineral resources are prepared in accordance with the definitions in S-K 1300.
+No mineral reserves have been estimated on the Bornite Property. - (3) Mineral resources are constrained by: an open pit shell at a cut-off grade of 0.5% Cu, with an average pit slope of 43 degrees; and underground mining shapes with a cut-off grade of 1.79% Cu.
+The cut-off grades include the considerations of a \$4.05/lb Cu price, process recovery of 87.2%, open pit mining costs of \$3.21/t mined, underground mining cost of \$73.62/t mined, process cost of \$19.14/t processed, G&A cost of \$4.14/t processed, treatment, refining, sales cost of \$0.73/lb Cu in concentrate, road use cost of \$8.04/t processed, 2% NSR royalty. - (4) Trilogy Metals' attributable interest is 50% of the tonnage and contained metal stated in the table. - (5) Figures may not sum due to rounding.

-Figure 14-24: Isometric Views of the Bornite Inferred Mineral Resource
+Figure 11-24: Isometric Views of the Bornite Inferred Mineral Resource

-14.13.1 Portions of South Reef Mineral Resource Amenable to Underground Mining
+11.13.1 Portions of South Reef Mineral Resource Amenable to Underground Mining

 A relevant factor to consider in any future development of the Bornite mineral resource is the opportunity to focus on a much higher grade, lower tonnage mine operation.
 The Bornite mineral resource contains a relatively large tonnage of a relatively high-grade copper deposit based on a combination of open pit and underground mining methods.
 Within the mineral resource is a significant tonnage of a much higher-grade copper zone (South Reef).
 This offers the opportunity to develop the deposit by focusing only on the high-grade deposit by underground mine methods.
 This may be of benefit by limiting the footprint of any proposed mining operation, reducing initial capital costs, and be advantageous to the permitting process.
-To illustrate this opportunity, Table 14-6 presents the high-grade portion of the South Reef that is contained within the constraining pit shell; this is a subset of the in-pit mineral resource in Table 14-5 at a 1.79% Cu cut-off.
-Table 14-6 also shows the extension of the South Reef below the pit shell presented in Table 14-5.
+To illustrate this opportunity, Table 11-6 presents the high-grade portion of the South Reef that is contained within the constraining pit shell; this is a subset of the in-pit mineral resource in Table 11-5 at a 1.79% Cu cut-off.
+Table 11-6 also shows the extension of the South Reef below the pit shell presented in Table 11-5.
 This subset of the South Reef resource represents the tonnes and grade of the high-grade portion of the Bornite mineral resource that could be mined by underground methods.
-An illustration of this area is presented in Figure 14-25.
+An illustration of this area is presented in Figure 11-25.

-Table 14-6: Portions of South Reef Mineral Resource Amenable to Underground Mining
+Table 11-6: Portions of South Reef Mineral Resource Amenable to Underground Mining

-Class Type/Area Cut-off (Cu %) Tonnes (Mt) Average Grade Cu (%) Contained Metal Cu (Mlb) Inferred In-Pit South Reef 1.79 11.0 3.56 864 Outside-Pit South Reef 1.79 22.0 3.48 1,690 Total South Reef 33.0 3.51 2,554
+Class Type/Area Cut-off (Cu %) Tonnes (Mt) Average Grade Cu (%) Contained Metal Cu (Mlb) Inferred In-Pit South Reef 1 1.79 11.0 3.56 864 Outside-Pit South Reef 2 1.79 22.0 3.48 1,690 Total South Reef 33.0 3.51 2,554

-Note: (1) Subset of the mineral resource and is not additive to the in-pit mineral resource reported in Table 14-5.
+Note: (1) Subset of the mineral resource and is not additive to the in-pit mineral resource reported in Table 11-5.

-(2) Restatement of the mineral resources outside of the pit as reported in Table 14-5 and is not additive to Table 14-5.
+(2) Restatement of the mineral resources outside of the pit as reported in Table 11-5 and is not additive to Table 11-5.